stefanwalther/custom-components-tutorial/README.md

 ## Default Values for Scope Properties

-Default values for scope properties should be put into the controller as follows (if they are not intended to be consumed from the property panel):
+Default values for scope properties should be put into the `compile` method as follows (if they are not intended to be consumed from the property panel):

 ```js
 define( [], function () {